-Welcome to the New NRS Support Project: Enhancing and Strengthening Accountability in Adult Education
+Welcome to the NRS Support Project: Enhancing and Strengthening Accountability in Adult Education

 AIR will continue to provide technical assistance and training to States with the goal of helping states collect high-quality data, accurately report data, and use data for program improvement.
 The following activities support these objectives:

 Distance Education Courses: We will continue to offer the successful NRS Basics course.
-In addition, we will build new online courses on developing score cards and delivering distance education for adults, and we will enhance our current self-paced online courses available through NRSWeb.
+In addition, we have online courses on developing score cards and delivering distance education for adults, and we will enhance our current self-paced online courses available through NRSWeb.

 The previous NRS project, Promoting Program Accountability in Adult Education, provided technical assistance and training, data analysis and reports, and the maintenance of the NRSWeb site.
 Specific materials and information are highlighted below.